sirigireddy-sunitha/Air-Quality-Prediction-Using-Supervised-Machine-Learning/README.md

-4. Result: finally I got The accuracy of the model is 81.64% by using Random forest Regressor algorithm 5.Usecase: The model outcome could help to predict the air quality on the basis of AQI value.i developed a model that is capable of predicting most accurate results of a particular area.finally I can conclude that o Predicting Air Quality Index using Machine Learning is easy to implement. o It reduces the time and manual work. o It includes taking input as different pollutants and displays the level of air quality.
+4. Result: finally I got The accuracy of the model is 81.64% by using Random forest Regressor algorithm 5.Usecase: The model outcome could help to predict the air quality on the basis of AQI value.i developed a model that is capable of predicting most accurate results of a particular area.finally I can conclude that
+  * Predicting Air Quality Index using Machine Learning is easy to implement.
+  * It reduces the time and manual work.
+  * It includes taking input as different pollutants and displays the level of air quality.